RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Dataset Statistics

 \section{Dataset Statistics}

 In this section, we present statistics of the RoD-TAL dataset, which comprises two main components: the legal corpus RoD-Law and the multiple-choice question-answering dataset RoD-QA.
-We analyze the characteristics and distributions relevant to each component to provide insights into the dataset’s structure and content.
+We analyze the characteristics and distributions of each component to provide insights into the structure and content of the dataset.